The GALAH survey: tracing the Galactic disk with Open Clusters: Elements other than iron: galactic trends and chemical evolution

 Although theoretical studies have shown that clouds are chemically homogeneous within a 1 pc scale length \citep{Armillotta18} and that the typical chemical dispersion in the interstellar medium is statistically correlated on spatial scales of 0.5-1 kpc \citep{Krumholz18}, assessing in practice the efficacy of chemical tagging is not straightforward.
 In fact, chemical anomalies and variations are detected among members of the same association.
 However, these anomalies are either systematically ascribed to stars in different evolutionary stages (e.g., atomic diffusion; \citealt{Souto18,BertelliMotta18,Liu19}), or are rare and/or small compared to the typical uncertainties of large spectroscopic surveys (e.g., planet engulfment events; \citealt{Spina15,Spina18,Church20,Nagar20}).
 Therefore, despite a certain level of chemical inhomogeneity, recent studies have shown that it is still possible - in some measure - to distinguish cluster members from contaminants solely based on the chemical composition of stars (e.g., see \citealt{Blanco-Cuaresma18,Casamiquela20}).
 Given these promising premises, the detailed analysis of the chemical composition of open clusters is now necessary to provide model-independent constraints on the chemical diversity of the interstellar medium in space and time and to identify which are the elements that are mostly informative about age and birth location of stars.

+Finally, knowledge on the chemical distribution of elements traced by open clusters is also useful to identify which are the species are the best tracers of stellar age or Galactocentric distance.
+For instance, the use of certain elements as chemical clocks could be affected by undesirable trends between abundances and Galactocentric distance (or metallicity; e.g., \citealt{Feltzing17,Casali20}).

-In Fig.~\ref{XFe_age} and \ref{XFe_rguid} we show the the relations [X/Fe]-ages and [X/Fe]-r$_{\rm guid}$, respectively.
+In Fig.~\ref{XFe_age} and \ref{XFe_rguid} we show the [X/Fe]-ages and [X/Fe]-r$_{\rm guid}$ distributions, respectively.
 In these diagrams we are plotting the same clusters shown in Fig.~\ref{FeH_dist} with the exclusion of those younger than 100 Myr and with uncertainties $\Delta$[X/Fe]$>$0.2 dex.
 We are considering 20 elements from oxygen to europium.
 These can be divided in four sub-classes: $\alpha$-elements (O, Mg, Si, Ca, and Ti), iron peak elements (V, Cr, Mn, Co, Ni, Cu, and Zn), odd-$z$ elements (Na, and Al), and neutron-capture elements (Y, Zr, Ba, La, Nd, and Eu).
+Only for the elements that are traced at least by 20 open clusters, we also perform a linear fit of their distributions.
+The resulting functions are plotted as blue thick lines, while the corresponding slopes with their uncertainties are listed in Table \ref{slopes}.